Last Updated on7 min read

 - Development Oriented: HRM continuously works towards the development of employees.
 There are various tools used to make the employees reach their maximum potential.
 Training programs are held to help employees enhance their skills and knowledge.
 Monetary and non-monetary reward structures are tuned to motivate the employees.

 - Enhance Employee Relations: HRM helps to build a healthy relationship between the employees at various levels.
-It encourages mentoring and counselling to help employees in times of need.
+It encourages mentoring and counseling to help employees in times of need.
 It aims at creating a culture in the organization that is conducive to learning and growth.

 - Interdisciplinary Function: The knowledge that has influenced Human Resource Management is interdisciplinary in nature.
-It drives knowledge from five major bodies: education, system theory, economics, psychology and organizational behaviour.
+It drives knowledge from five major bodies: education, system theory, economics, psychology, and organizational behaviour.

 Scope of HRM

+What is HRM Scope?
 Human Resource management has a very wide scope, Every department and activity in an organization needs human resources, even if it is about running machinery.

 The scope of human resource management can be broadly divided into three: